-Filed b by the Registrant

-Filed b by a Party other than the Registrant □

-Check the appropriate box

-Preliminary Proxy Statement

-Confidential, for U Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-X Definitive Proxy Statement

-Definitive Addition onal Materials

-Soliciting Materia al Pursuant to Section 240.14a-11(c) or Section 240.14a-12

-SPAR Group, Inc.

-(Name of Registrant as Specified In Its Charter)

-N/A

-N/A (Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-X No fee required

-(1) on table below per Exchange Act Rules 14a-6(i)(1) and 0-11 lass of securities to which transaction applies:

-(1)

-(2) Aggregate nun nber of securities to which transaction applies:

-(3) or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing and state how it was determined):

-(4) Proposed max mum aggregate value of transaction:

-(5) Total fee paid:

-Check box if a ously with preliminary materials. ny part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid entify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-(1) Amount Previously Paid:

-(2) Form, Schedule or Registration Statement No.:

-(3) Filing Party:

-(4) Date Filed:
+Filed b y a Part the app Prelin Confi Defin egistrant ⊠ y other than the Registrant □ ropriate box: ninary Proxy Statement dential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) itive Proxy Statement itive Additional Materials iting Material Pursuant to Section 240.14a-11(c) or Section 240.14a-12 SPAR Group, Inc. (Name of Regi strant as Specified In Its Charter) N/A on(s) Filing Proxy Statement, if other than the Registrant) ing Fee (Check the appropriate box): □ (1) Fee co required. mputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11 feach class of securities to which transaction applies: (2) Aggre gate number of securities to which transaction applies: (3) it price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is ated and state how it was determined): (4) Propos sed maximum aggregate value of transaction: (5) Total t Fee paid: Check id previously with preliminary materials. box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid usly.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: